antos-rde/antos-frontend/src/packages/Files/README.md

 cannot be removed/uinstalled by regular user

 ## Change logs
+- v0.1.8-b: use system css variables in theme
 - v0.1.7-b: fix - file grid view double click event hanling on diffent cells of a row